flatredball/FlatRedBallDocs/tutorials/platformer-plugin/checkpoint-and-level-end.md

 * PoleSprite
 * FlagSprite

-By default the **FlagSprite** is invisible, but is turned on in the **MarkAsChecked** function.
+By default, the **FlagSprite** is invisible, but is turned on in the **MarkAsChecked** function.
 This provides visual confirmation to the user that the checkpoint has been triggered.

 ```csharp
 public void MarkAsChecked()